 Shortly after you make your first backup, pretend you really lost your files and try restoring at least a few randomly chosen items.
-Ideally, find a whole separate computer and try to restore everything onto that (if you’re technically inclined, you can restore to a virtual machine).
+Ideally, you’d find a whole separate computer and restore everything onto that (if you’re technically inclined, you can restore to a virtual machine).
 Make sure you can obtain a copy of your backup software and you know how to use it to restore files, and make sure your files are actually retrievable.
 The last time you want to realize that you only backed up half of your files or you don’t know where to find the software you need to restore the files is when all your files are already missing!

 Tip: The best way to perform the test is to create or change a test file one day, run your backup, and then check for those exact changes in your restored copy.
 That way you can be certain your backup is up-to-date.

 Finally, to really be safe, you must repeat this test once a year to ensure everything is still working – put it on your calendar so you don’t forget.
 If you’ve done it successfully once, it will only take you a few minutes to do your yearly test.
 I know it’s something extra to do, but a “backup” that isn’t working isn’t a backup, and any number of things can make your backup stop working.
 There’s no worse feeling than losing data, going “Oh, no problem!
 I have a backup!” and then finding that your backup is unrestorable or out of date.